Positions Available as of 01/13/25:

 • Set instructional goals and outcomes

-• Knowledge and use of varied instructional resources
+• Knowledge and use of varied assessment batteries

 • Effectively design assessments